-MCW’s established its first community center in 2001 in the Majengo Juu neighborhood of Arusha, a leading diplomatic center and the region’s safari capital.
-Named after the late Dr. Wrice, founder of “Turn Around America” and an MCW founding mentor, the center has offered computer/IT, English language, preschool education and cultural programs to youth in the community for more than a decade with more than 500 graduates each year.
+We built our first community center in 2001 in the Majengo Juu neighborhood of Arusha, a diplomatic center and the region’s safari capital.
+Named after the late Dr. Wrice, founder of “Turn Around America” and an MCW Global founding mentor, the center has offered computer/IT, English language, preschool education and cultural programs to the community for more than a decade.
 The computer room at the center is named in honor of the late Dr. Edward Shils, founder of the Wharton Entrepreneurial Center at the University of Pennsylvania.